This is part 1 of a 2-part investigation by Padma Nagappan for MedShadow Foundation. The second part is available here.

 The 28 studies looked at more than 500 clinical trials worldwide, not just in the U.K. or U.S., and found under reporting was a common occurrence.

 “Many media reports and studies talk up therapies or treatments, but they don’t focus on the adverse effects,” Loke points out.
 “We did an extensive search of databases and realized it’s a worldwide problem.
 People report good news and they like to read about good news, but not many focus on the bad news, because it’s not so popular and that’s why side effects have minor descriptions.”

-Golder, Loke and fellow researchers published their findings from reviewing these 28 studies in the journal in September.
+Golder, Loke and fellow researchers published their findings from reviewing these 28 studies in the journal PLOS Medicine in September.
 Chief among their findings was that only about half the published studies reported adverse effects –- 46%, compared to 95% of corresponding unpublished documents.
-Medicine

 In one telling example, they found that a published study of clinical trials of 4 new drugs reported 29 patients had died, but the company’s trial report listed 198 patients who died and the cause of death.
 This does not imply that the drugs caused the death, but patients had died during the trial — and the numbers were under reported.
 In another, a published study reported that 6,000 patients had suffered adverse effects, but the matching unpublished data showed that 19,000 patients had experienced side effects.